-Murder Fortissimo is published by Robert Hale Publishers.
+Murder Fortissimo is published by Williams & Whiting Books and is available as an ebook and paperback on Amazon UK.
 This is the first book in my series of contemporary mysteries.
 This series features recently–retired headmistress, Harriet Quigley and her clergyman cousin, Canon Sam Hathaway.

 You can order online using the links on this page.

 When newly retired headmistress, Harriet Quigley, needs a good rest and somewhere comfortable to recover from a hospital stay, she believes